IBM/cloudpakforapps-workshop/workshop/exercise-4/README.md

     If you inspect the contents of the `image` directory, you will see how it matches the stack structure given earlier.

 1. Build your new stack

+    > **Note** In general, Appsody will always try and look in the existing repositories first for stacks, and then in the local cache.
+For normal stack usage this is exactly what you want - however, when in the process of creating new stacks, by definition, the existing repositories will not yet know about your new stack.
+Hence it is quicker in this situation to tell Appsody to look in the local cache first.
+You can do this by setting the following environment variable: `export APPSODY_PULL_POLICY=IFNOTPRESENT`.

     Before we make any changes, let's go through the steps of building (or *packaging*) a stack, to create a stack image (which is a Docker image) that the Appsody CLI can use to initiate a project using that stack.